How are Utah schools and universities responding to coronavirus?

-Utah (ABC4 News) – In light of the NBA announcing that Utah Jazz players, Rudy Gobert and Donovan Mitchell, tested positive for Coronavirus in Utah, local universities and schools are announcing closures and options for digital learning.
+Utah (ABC4 News) – In light of the NBA announcing that Utah Jazz players, Rudy Gobert and Donovan Mitchell, tested positive for coronavirus, local universities and schools are announcing closures and options for digital learning.

 ABC4 News has compiled a list of closures, schedule adjustments, and precautions by school district that will be updated as announcements are made.